 3) Reduced weeding

-Hydroponic systems do not require you to weed your plants, and if you’re growing a lot of crops, this cuts a massive expense from your system.
+A hydroponic system does not require you to weed your plants, and if you’re growing a lot of crops, this cuts a massive expense from your system.

 You no longer need to worry about losing plants to weeds, and you don’t have weeds sapping away the nutrients that your plants need.